 I found the marina by accident.
 After living more than two years in the area, I decided to take a drive and see what I could find.
 Driving down First Street led me to Whidden’s Marina where a sign read something drive slow because there were children and dogs playing.
 Then I saw an old row boat converted to a flower planter indicating I was at Whidden’s Marina.

 Out at the docks, two distinct sailboats bobbed on the water while fishing boats were tied up to other docks.
-I spotted a pair of pink plastic flamingos which lead me to the museum of the Boca Grande Fishing Guides Association.
+I spotted a pair of pink plastic flamingos which lead me to a maritime museum.
 Boca Grande is the Tarpon Capital of the World, meaning it’s THE place to fish for tarpon, and angling was important in founding Boca Grande.
 Fishing guides can be chartered, boats can be rented, dockage is available as well as fuel.

 The museum was air conditioned (thank goodness, it was another sticky Florida day) and while not large or fancy, it’s jammed-packed with fishing artifacts, photos and journals.
 It definitely portrays a history of fishing in the area.
 A box accepts donations.